The Chilling WhatsApp VoIP Hack

 We are security experts, not conspiracy theorists.
 Based on the evidence, WhatsApp’s first concern is usability, not security.

 Their platform brought enhanced messaging features to the masses, filling a niche ignored by traditional mobile operators.
-However, their usability-first mentality combined with their parent company’s questionable business practices and concerns over WhatsApp’s compliance with GDPR and other national and industry-specific data protection regimes make WhatsApp inappropriate for sensitive business and government communications and collaborations.
+However, their usability-first mentality combined with their parent company’s questionable business practices and concerns over WhatsApp’s compliance with GDPR and other national and industry-specific data protection and privacy regimes make WhatsApp inappropriate for sensitive business and government communications and collaborations.

 However, this is also yet another cautionary tale about the NSO Group and their commercialized cyberweapons.
 While we commend WhatsApp for their prompt response, the fact remains that their VoIP implementation potentially put a human rights lawyer and his clients, including journalists, government critics, and dissidents, at risk.